 On July 11, 2014, we entered into an agreement to acquire Capella for approximately NT\$6,051 million or \$205 million.
 Capella is a fabless IC design company specializing in optoelectronic sensors that is publicly traded in Taiwan.
-If completed, the acquisition is expected to strengthen our position in optoelectronic sensors, a promising growth market.
+As a first step in the acquisition, we launched a tender offer for Capella's outstanding shares.
+A total of 38,703,705 shares of Capella, or 88.95% of outstanding shares, were tendered and accepted by us.
+The offer period expired on September 1, 2014.
+Pursuant to the terms of the tender offer, Vishay paid NT\$139 for each share tendered.
+The aggregate purchase price was NT\$5,400 million or approximately \$180 million.
+Capella had cash and short-term investments on hand of \$50 million at the date of acquisition.
+The acquisition is expected to strengthen our position in optoelectronic sensors, a promising growth market.